candiddev/rot/docs/docs/guides/manage-values.md

 ## Generating Values

-Rot can generate random, cryptographically secure strings for you, instead of having you provide a value, via {{% cli val-add %}}.
+Rot can generate random, cryptographically secure strings for you, instead of having you provide a value, via {{% cli value-add %}}.

 ## Removing Values

-Values can be removed by running {{% cli val-del %}}, or editing the configuration and removing the value.
+Values can be removed by running {{% cli value-delete %}}, or editing the configuration and removing the value.